 Read Also: SICAM PAS System Components

 In addition, while there is no blocking condition in place, any and all switching commands can be executed.
 These blocking situations could originate from high voltage equipment (for example, low gas pressure on the chosen circuit breaker), as well as the SAS itself.
-That is about the Control Function of Substation.
+That is about the Control Function of the Substation.